What Google core updates are and how to recover after a drop

 Broad core updates tend to be rolled out several times during the year, and thus content that has suffered a negative backlash from one update (and makes the right improvements) may not recover until the next update.

-However, Google is constantly working on search algorithm updates, also making smaller core updates that are not publicly announced because they are ‘generally not very noticeable’; however, when they are released they may result in recovery for sites that have made valid optimizations.
+However, Google is constantly working on search algorithm updates, also making smaller core updates that are not publicly announced because they are ‘generally not very noticeable’; however, when they are released they may result in recovery for sites that have made valid optimisations.

 No guarantee of traffic recovery and ranking